fire-ust/docs/developer-guide/custom-node-development.rst

 * https://github.com/sparkflows/sparkflows-stanfordcorenlp/tree/master/nodes/StanfordCoreNLP

-Deploy the Custom Node in the Fire Server
+Step 5: Deploy the Custom Node in the Fire Server
 -----------------------------------------

 Now that you have created a new node, follow the steps below to deploy it: